 The Airmen's Stories - P/O B G Collyns

 Collyns qualified as a pilot and was commissioned at the end of June 1940.
-He sailed in RMS Rangitane on July 12th for the UK.
+He sailed in the RMS Rangitane on 12th July for the UK.

 On the 20th August he destroyed a Fw190 but was then himself shot down.
 He crashed about one kilometre from Rouvres and was killed instantly, his body being thrown about twenty metres from his aircraft.
 Collyns' body was taken to the Mayor's house and he was buried on the 22nd in the presence of the entire village.
 There were so many flowers that the Germans protested.

 After the war his remains were re-interred in the Villeneuve St George Communal Cemetery.
 Collyns was awarded the DFC (gazetted 16th October 1944).